-As of March 30, 2013, we had master franchise agreements, which typically grant franchise rights for a particular country or countries, covering an aggregate of 16 countries.
-In the ordinary course of business, we anticipate signing additional master franchise agreements in the future and terminating other such agreements.
-We expect our current and future franchisees to open eight to twelve stores in fiscal 2013.
-Our current focus is to facilitate the growth of our existing franchisees.
-In the long term, we believe there is a market potential for approximately 300 franchised stores outside of the United States, Canada, Puerto Rico, the United Kingdom and Ireland.
+As of September 28, 2013, we had master franchise agreements, which typically grant franchise rights for a particular country or countries, covering 16 countries.
+We anticipate signing additional master franchise agreements in the future.
+We currently expect to end fiscal 2013 with 87 franchised locations.
+We believe there is a market potential for existing and new franchisees to operate approximately 300 franchised stores outside of the United States, Canada, Puerto Rico, the United Kingdom and Ireland.